Move fast withoutbreaking your Series B

 Your engineers already spend 13.5 hours a week on debt.
 Security triage adds to that.

 Stripe's Developer Coefficient study found developers spend an average of 13.5 hours per week on technical debt maintenance - roughly a third of their working week.
 At a 5-person engineering team, that's the equivalent of nearly 2 full-time engineers working on debt instead of product.
-Every SAST finding that enters a triage queue without autonomous resolution compounds that number.

 Stripe, "The Developer Coefficient," 2018 (Harris Poll survey of 1,000+ developers).